 Using 3 opamps from IC LM324

 The circuit is configured around three opamps (LM324 or three separate 741 ICs), where A2 forms the temperature sensor through D1.

 D1 which is a 1N4148 diode is used as an effective heat sensor, and is supposed to be glued to the motor body for the sensing.

 P1 is set such that when the motor tends to heat up, the output of A3 becomes high enough to trigger the opto transistor into conduction, therefore in case a motor goes through a dry run situation and begins getting hotter, D1 detects this triggering the connected opto coupler (4n35).

 Now since the collector of the opto coupler is attached with the pin#2 of IC2 (STOP relay), the IC2 responds to this and quickly initiates the relay and halts the motor.

 The motor gradually cools down, which causes the opto coupler too to shut down and the situation reverts to normal and in the original state.

-The IC 555 based START/STOP circuit explained above was successfully built by one of the avid readers of this blog Mr. Chandan, the following figure was sent by him, updated with the correct and the tested values of the R and C components as shown in the figures are for producing a 2 sec ON delay for the relevant start/stop switches.
+The IC 555 based START/STOP circuit explained above was successfully built by one of the avid readers of this blog Mr. Chandan.
+The tested values of the R and C components as shown in the figures are for producing a 2 sec ON delay for the relevant start/stop switches.
 The values were suggested by Mr. Chandan.